HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/running_mc_replica.rst

 In this section, we describe how to run a Monte Carlo (MC) replica method fit in Colibri.

-In the Monte Carlo replica method introduces a `pseudodata distribution`, :math:`d_p \sim N(d_0, \Sigma)`, which is an approximation to the actual distribution from which the measurement :math:`d_0` was drawn.
+The Monte Carlo replica method introduces a `pseudodata distribution`, :math:`d_p \sim N(d_0, \Sigma)`, which is an approximation to the actual distribution from which the measurement :math:`d_0` was drawn.